developerasun/myDocumentBox-tool/myJavascript/myTypescript/readme.md

 <details>
 <summary>What is dynamic programming?</summary>

->also known as dynamic optimization, a technique used for solving complex operations by dividing them into various smaller problems, and solving each of them only once
+>also known as dynamic optimization, a technique used for solving complex operations **by dividing them into various smaller problems**, and solving each of them only once

 Read below for more.